luckykhalid/DevOps-Course-Starter/README.md

  ```bash
     travis encrypt --pro VAR1="VAR1_VALUE" --add # replace VAR1 and VAR1_VALUE with actual key/value pair
  ```
- ### One Time Travis Setup
-  * All notifications are sent to Slack channel.
+ 9. All notifications are sent to Slack channel.
 Reconfigure `.travis.yml` file to send notification to your own channel(s) if desired.
-  * Failure notifications are sent to email addresses configured in the `.travis.yml` file.
+ 10. Failure notifications are sent to email addresses configured in the `.travis.yml` file.
 Change as desired.
-  * Encrypt these ENV variables in the travis pipeline file.
+ 11. Encrypt these ENV variables in the travis pipeline file.
 This is one off setup:
   ```bash
       travis encrypt --pro SECRET_KEY="REPLACE_THIS_VALUE" --add # replace REPLACE_THIS_VALUE with the actual value
       travis encrypt --pro MONGO_USER="REPLACE_THIS_VALUE" --add # replace REPLACE_THIS_VALUE with the actual value